IntersectMBO/cardano-db-sync/doc/schema.md

 ### `reward`

-A table for rewards earned by staking.
-The rewards earned in epoch `N` are added in this table when they are calculated during epoch `N + 1` but are not spendable until after the start of epoch `N + 2`.
+A table for earned rewards.
+It includes 5 types of rewards.
+The rewards are inserted incrementally and this procedure is finalised when the spendable epoch comes.
+Before the epoch comes, some entries may be missing.

 * Primary Id: `id`